 Certification of Dracunculiasis Eradication: Pending

-More deaths occur in Nigeria from malaria than in any other country; approximately one third of all children who die from malaria are Nigerian.
+More deaths occur in Nigeria from malaria than in any other country; approximately one-third of all children who die from malaria are Nigerian.
 Read full text >

 The Carter Center ended its agricultural activities in Nigeria in 2011.

-In November 2008, Nigeria reported its last case of Guinea worm disease in then 58-year-old Grace Otubu in Ezza Nkwubor village in southeastern Nigeria.
+In November 2008, Nigeria reported its last case of Guinea worm disease in 58-year-old Grace Otubu in Ezza Nkwubor village in southeastern Nigeria.
 After 13 consecutive months of no further reported cases of Guinea worm disease, Nigeria announced officially it had stopped disease transmission, breaking a centuries-old cycle that once burdened the nation more than any other country on earth.

 In Nasarawa state, Nigeria, 35-year-old Zaki Baushe's job as a tailor was hindered by his poor eyesight caused by the parasitic disease river blindness.
-After Carter Center-supported health education and annual doses of the Merck-donated drug Mectizan® to treat river blindness, Baushe is now able to rethread a needle and provide for his family.
+After Carter Center-supported health education and annual doses of the Merck-donated drug Mectizan® to treat river blindness, Baushe is now able to thread a needle and provide for his family.

-A unique component of the Carter Center's work against lymphatic filariasis in Nigeria is to hold first-of-its-kind support groups where people suffering from the disease can come together and discuss the physical challenges and social stigma of the disfiguring condition.
+A unique component of the Carter Center's work against lymphatic filariasis in Nigeria is to hold first-of-its-kind support groups where people suffering from the disease can come together and discuss the physical challenges and social stigma of this disfiguring condition.

 In 2010, in Aloshi village in central Nigeria, 4-year-old David Nuhu became the first person in Nigeria to receive treatment for the blinding bacterial infection trachoma.
-In Nigeria, Carter Center-supported trachoma control activities focus on three of the four ways to prevent blinding trachoma: encouraging face and hand washing, improving environmental sanitation, and mass drug administration of the antibiotic Zithromax® (donated by Pfizer Inc.) to treat the bacterial infection.
+In Nigeria, Carter Center-supported trachoma control activities focus on three ways to prevent blinding trachoma: encouraging face and hand washing, improving environmental sanitation, and mass drug administration of the antibiotic Zithromax® (donated by Pfizer Inc.) to treat this bacterial infection.

 Lab scientist Solomon Izang tests 10-year-old Dorcas Azi for malaria in Fobur village.
 The Azi family, living on the outskirts of Fubor village, Nigeria, has been disproportionately afflicted with malaria.
-In 2010, at the request of the Nigeria Ministry of Health, the Center began scaling up activities to include bed net distribution to villagers such as the Azis, as well as health education and assistance with monitoring and evaluation of the program.
+In 2010, at the request of the Nigeria Federal Ministry of Health, the Center began scaling up activities to include bed net distribution to villagers such as the Azis, as well as health education and assistance with monitoring and evaluation of the program.

-The Carter Center, in partnership with the Nigeria Ministry of Health, has developed an innovative way of simultaneously treating several parasitic diseases in Nigeria.
-In this approach — known as triple-drug treatment — a health worker gives a community member three different medicines at one time that in combination treat river blindness, lymphatic filariasis, schistosomiasis, and several kinds of intestinal worms.
+The Carter Center, in partnership with the Nigeria Federal Ministry of Health, has developed an innovative way of simultaneously treating several parasitic diseases in Nigeria.
+In this approach — known as triple-drug administration — a health worker gives a community member three different medicines at one time that in combination treat river blindness, lymphatic filariasis, schistosomiasis, and several kinds of intestinal worms.